2006 IAAF World Athletics Final – Results

-These are the results of the 2006 IAAF World Athletics Final, which took place in at the Gottlieb-Daimler-Stadion in Stuttgart, Germany between September 9–10.
+The 2006 IAAF World Athletics Final took place in at the Gottlieb-Daimler-Stadion in Stuttgart, Germany between September 9–10.

 The year's top seven athletes, based on their points ranking of the 2006 IAAF World Athletics Tour, qualified to compete in each event, with an extra four athletes selected for races of 1500 metres and above.
 One additional athlete, a wildcard, was allocated to each event by the IAAF and replacement athletes were admitted to replace the qualified athletes that could not attend the final.